openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-multisite.rst

 needs a rapid response to end-users.
 After reviewing the user, technical and operational considerations, it is determined beneficial to build a number of regions local to the customer's edge.
-Rather than build a few large, centralized data centers, the intent of the architecture is to provide a pair of small data centers in locations that are closer to the customer.
-In this use case, spreading applications out allows for different horizontal scaling than a traditional compute workload scale.
+Rather than build a few large, centralized data centers, the intent is to provide a pair of small data centers in locations closer to the customer.
+In this use case, spreading out applications allows for different horizontal scaling than a traditional compute workload scale.
 The intent is to scale by creating more copies of the application in closer proximity to the users that need it most, in order to ensure faster response time to user requests.
-This provider deploys two datacenters at each of the four chosen regions.
-The implications of this design are based around the method of placing copies of resources in each of the remote regions.
-Swift objects, Glance images, and block storage need to be manually replicated into each region.
-This may be beneficial for some systems, such as the case of content service, where only some of the content needs to exist in some but not all regions.
-A centralized Keystone is recommended to ensure authentication and that access to the API endpoints is easily manageable.
+This provider deploys two data centers at each of the four chosen regions.
+The implications of this design are based on the method of placing copies of resources in each of the remote regions.
+Swift objects, glance images, and Block Storage need to be manually replicated into each region.
+This may be beneficial for some systems, for example, a content service where only some of the content needs to exist in some regions.
+A centralized Identity service is recommended to manage authentication and access to the API endpoints.

 It is recommended that you install an automated DNS system such as Designate.
 Application administrators need a way to manage the mapping